Ariel1987/car_registry/README.md

 3- Exit

-Option: 1
+Option:

 If you press to list the cars but the file still doesn't exist, you will get a warning and return to the menu

 ![](prints-for-git/print2.png)

-Pressing "2" to add a car, you will get to choose how many cars to add and prompt the information required (brand, year, model, license plate).
+Pressing "2" to add a car, you will get to choose how many cars to add and be prompted the information required (brand, year, model, license plate).
 The file will automatically be created.
 And return to the main menu.

 ![](prints-for-git/print3.png)